 - Applications to charities.
 The school regularly applies for grants to three charitable foundations - the Greig Trust, the Tottenham Grammar School Foundation and the Jack Petchey Foundation.
 All give annual or more frequent donations.
-Applications are made to other charities from time to time. - ♦ Applications for CIF grants. - Applications for Lottery/Sport England funds. - The Tallow Chandlers' Company, a livery company, sponsors a number of STEM activities and Dual, an underwriting company, sponsors the sailing programme.
-Both companies approached the school to offer sponsorship. - Applications and presentations to potential sponsors.
+Applications are made to other charities from time to time. - Applications for CIF grants. - ♦ Applications for Lottery/Sport England funds. - ♦ The Tallow Chandlers' Company, a livery company, sponsors a number of STEM activities The companies approached the school to offer sponsorship. - Applications and presentations to potential sponsors.
 Staff and students regularly give presentations about the school's sailing programme to sailing organisations, charities and commercial companies.
 This generates further donations. - Applications for grants from professional bodies such as the Institute of Physics, the Royal Society of Chemistry and the Royal Society.